tbrowder/Misc-Utils/README.md

-The routines are described in more detail in [ALL-SUBS](https://github.com/tbrowder/Misc-Utils-Perl6/blob/master/docs/ALL-SUBS.md) for a list of export(:ALL) subroutines, each with a short description along with its complete signature.
+The routines are described in more detail in [ALL-SUBS](https://github.com/tbrowder/Misc-Utils-Perl6/blob/master/docs/ALL-SUBS.md) which shows a short description of each exported routine along along with its complete signature.

 This module also includes various utility programs in the bin directory.